 It’s easy to get carried away with Christmas decorating.
 After all, the stores are really good at displaying Christmas decorations juuuust right, so you want to buy them all.

 This year, focus on decorating simply.
 Bring out only your favourite decorations.
-If you must buy something new, limit yourself to one thing.
-Find contentment with what you already own. (ahem, something I’m telling myself…)
+If you must buy something new, limit yourself to one or two things thing.
+Find contentment with what you already own.
+(Ahem, something I’m telling myself…)

 Here are a few ways to decorate frugally for Christmas: